-The sound processor must not touch the pinna or patient's glasses as this may cause feedback and discomfort.
-On the other hand, the sound processor should not be placed too far back, since both the position of the microphones and the esthetics may then be compromised.
-The microphones of the processor should point to anterior and posterior directions.
-(Fig.7)
+The sound processor must not touch the pinna or the patient's glasses, as this may cause feedback and discomfort.
+On the other hand, the sound processor should not be placed too far back, as both the position of the microphones and the aesthetics may then be compromised.
+The microphones of the processor should point in both anterior and posterior directions.
+(Fig. 7)